okuoku/fnest-proto/README.md

 ## Device key

-Device key is a JWSed JSON object that contains URI for the device HTTP page and device's EC public key.
+Device key is a base64url JSON object that contains URI for the device HTTP page and device's EC public key.

 ```
 $ node showkey.mjs